-G’day Mates…..
-Vanessa here!
+G’day mates, Vanessa here!
 If you are thinking of traveling to Africa this year, Uganda is a country that has it all.
 Although mountain gorillas are the big draw for many people visiting Uganda, the country offers a lot more.
-If wildlife and adventure is your thing, you’re in the right place!
+If adventure is your thing, you’re in the right place!
 After a gorilla trekking adventure and a visit with tree-swinging chimpanzees, a hike on a precarious ledge to the top of the thundering Murchison Falls will really get your blood flowing.
-Finally, top that off with what Uganda is especially known for, its beautiful people.
+Finally, top that off with what Uganda is especially known for: its friendly people.

 With that being said, today I will focus on the highlight for me: gorilla trekking in Bwindi Impenetrable Forest.
 This is no zoo experience.
 This is an all-systems-go meet and greet in the jungle.
 It begins at park headquarters, where you meet with excellent local guides and trackers who will give a talk on the etiquette of gorilla trekking.